amykapernick/blog/posts/2024/building-a-custom-link-shortener.md

 ### QR Codes take time to generate

 The preview in the CMS will update straight away, but the QR code won't necessarily have updated yet so the image will fail to load.
 It's not a big deal, the workflow takes under a minute to run, build and deploy the site so waiting a second and refreshing the page will get the QR code, but it'd be nice to add in generating QR codes on the fly for when they're not there yet.
-The [`qrcode`](https://www.npmjs.com/package/qrcode) package can also be used as a javascript package so it wouldn't take too much to implement this.
+The [`qrcode`](https://www.npmjs.com/package/qrcode) package can also be used as a JavaScript package so it wouldn't take too much to implement this.

 ### Nested URLs break QR code generation